centreon/centreon-archived/doc/en/installation/common/post_install.rst

 offer (for more information: `our website <https://www.centreon.com>`_).

 .. image:: /_static/images/installation/install_imp_3.png
-   :align: center

-You can continue to configure your monitoring system with Centreon IMP by following the instructions in :ref:`this guide <impconfiguration>`.
+Go to the :ref:`Quick Start<quickstart>` chapter to configure your first monitoring.:align: center